Primary vs Secondary Succession

 Table of Contents

-Ecological succession refers to the gradual process of change and development in an ecosystem over time.
-It explains how communities of plants, animals, and other organisms establish and evolve after disturbances.
-There are two main types of succession: primary succession and secondary succession.
+Ecological succession is the process through which an ecosystem changes gradually with time.
+It describes how plants, animals, and other organisms communities set up and develop following disturbance.
+There are two main kinds of succession: primary succession and secondary succession.

-Understanding the differences between these two types of succession helps us see how ecosystems recover from disturbances and develop into stable environments.
-This knowledge is key for studying ecological patterns and processes.
+Understanding the differences between these two types of succession helps us see how ecosystems recover after being disturbed and eventually settling down into stable environments.
+This knowledge is important for studying ecological patterns and processes.

 Overview of Ecological Succession